Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 It was actually the fastest they'd ever traveled, right, when they got on the railroad.

-And the railroad stations went into these people's towns and brought random people, like large numbers of people into their towns, and also industry through their towns as well.
+And the railroad stations went into these people's towns and brought random people, like large numbers of people into their towns and also industry through their towns as well.

 And in the early days of the railroad being built, it was actually extremely contentious.

-So the wealthy aristocracy basically opposed it on the grounds of just not wanting railroad tracks going through their land that they felt like they had ownership over.
+So the wealthy aristocracy basically opposed it on the grounds of just like not wanting railroad tracks going through their land that they felt like they had ownership over.

-And then on the other end, sort of more sort of working class types, I mean, a lot of times the station would just go like going right in the middle of their town where they lived.
+I mean, a lot of times the station would just go like going right in the middle of their town where they lived, and it was unbelievably loud.

 It was bringing all these people they didn't know right into the middle of where they lived.